Fast adaptive discontinuous basis sets for electronic structure

 In Figure \ref{fig:c6h6_gto}, we show results for both HF and DFT using cc-pV$n$Z GTO basis sets for $n=2,3,4$ (DZ, TZ, QZ).
 As in previous tests, the GTO basis is used to construct the provisional DG basis.
 We compare results to a standard calculation in the corresponding GTO basis using PySCF.

-The results are similar to the previous cases exhibiting covalent bonding.
 For lower levels of GTO approximation, the induced DG basis is smaller than the ordinary GTO basis set, but the DG basis is actually smaller in the QZ case.
 Likewise, the DG basis sets for a given level of GTO approximation yield more accurate energies.